sam-timmins/smarticus-quizzes/README.md

 The question is populated using the API and is set to a larger font than the rest of the screen, for clarity to the user.

 The answers are designed to be as simple to look at as possible, but also pack in enough information as needed.
 There is an option identification, A, B, C and D and these are in contrast colours to the actual answer itself.
-The curser is also set to a pointer for user experience of larger screen sizes.
+The curser is also set to a pointer for the user experience of larger screen sizes.

 If the answer selected is correct, the option selected flashes green before moving to the next question in the category.